Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Studies/01-OccamFi-OCC-Launch/README.md

 The purpose of this study is to:

-1 – Document and communicate with the Catalyst Community the launch of a token that aims to bridge the Ethereum and ADA blockchains.
+1 – Document  the launch of the OccamFi OCC token which aims to bridge the Ethereum and ADA blockchains and review with the Catalyst Community.

 2 – Provide a detailed timeline of a Token launch to inform future strategy, development, and testing in other Catalyst proposals (particularly Token launches).

-3 – Assess with the Catalyst Community how different financing models such as outside Venture Capital, in contrast to Project Catalyst funding, may impact the reception of a token launch.
+3 – Assess with the Catalyst Community how different financing models such as outside Venture Capital or Project Catalyst funding, may impact the reception of a token launch.

-4 – Build an open-source Token Launch Risk Model.
+4 – Collaborate with the Catalyst Community to build an open-source Token Launch Risk Model.

 ## Project Board